plasterboarding a brick wall

 • Builder’s float and pointing hawk.

-• Heavy batten to tap the board flat against the wall (a long piece of 50x100mm timber).
+• Heavy batten to tap boards flat against the wall (use a long piece of 50x100mm timber).

 • Board lifter.